irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 12.mkdir (Make Directory)
 Quiz
-What command is use to make a directory?=
+What command is use to make a directory?=  mkdir